MOTHER'S DAY SPECIALS! SHOW ME MORE

 Routledge

-This book critiques the archetype of the “passive patient” entrenched in both medicine and law in India–an image that undermines agency, diminishes self-respect, and sustains a culture of disrespect.
-Chapters of the book unpacks the intersections of power, social categories, and patienthood, exposing how marginalized communities face routine indignities in healthcare and law.
-It explores law and medicine's role in maintaining presumed “passive patient” archetype, especially through legal judgements and healthcare encounters.
+This book critiques the archetype of the “passive patient” entrenched in both medicine and law in India — an image that undermines agency, diminishes self-respect, and sustains a culture of disrespect.
+Chapters of the book unpacks the intersections of power, social categories, and patienthood, exposing how marginalized communities face everyday indignities in healthcare and law.
+It explores law and medicine’s role in maintaining presumed 'passive patient' archetype, especially through legal judgements and healthcare encounters.
 This book advocates for reimagining patienthood as centered on self-respect, recognition, and agency, arguing that the “passive patient” is not an isolated phenomenon but an outcome of broader, oppressive structures.

-Contributing to robust debates in medical ethics, medical sociology, bioethics, and social justice, this book is essential reading for those interested in the intersections of medical sociology, applied ethics, health services research, social justice, bioethics and law.
+Contributing to robust debates in medical sociology, bioethics, and social justice, this book is essential reading for those interested in the intersections of these fields, along with applied ethics, health services research, and law.

-Chapters Introduction and 4 of this book are freely available as downloadable Open Access PDFs at http://www.taylorfrancis.com under a Creative Commons Attribution-Non Commercial-No Derivatives (CC-BY-NC-ND) 4.0 license.
+This book is freely available as downloadable Open Access PDFs at http://www.taylorfrancis.com under a Creative Commons Attribution-Non Commercial-No Derivatives (CC-BY-NC-ND) 4.0 license.

 By: